mwherman2000/did-uri-spec/README.md

 ### Goals

 The primaary goal of this specification is to document the development of the `did-url-spec` version of the `did-url` grammar as well as publish the final version of the grammar.

-### Approach

-The general approach is:

- 1. Use the original architectural principles from the draft `did-spec` as well as the higher-level DID use cases to create a comprehensive list of lower-level `did-url` use cases for the `did-url` grammar
- 2. Use the lower-level use cases which in turn can drive the design of the `did-url` grammar (expressed at a high-level using ABNF notation)
- 3. Use the `did-url` grammar design to drive the implementation (i.e. ABNF source code) for the `did-url` grammar
- 4. Validate the `did-url` grammar by testing using test cases based on the `did-url` lower-level use cases.
- 5. Iterate

 ### Drivers